-This is another question where there is no right answer.
+There is no right answer to where to stay in London for first timers.
 There are a lot of neighbourhoods that have great potential for the London first time visitor and a lot of great accommodation offers.

 I often recommend staying very centrally for the first time visitor or those travelling to London with kids.
 Although London Transport is great (More on this later), staying centrally will reduce your commute times to attractions and will reduce the need for travelling during rush hour.
 I know a lot of people worry about staying in Central London because of the cost but that is why we always recommend staying at the PPremier Inn Chain of hotels.
 These aren’t the fanciest hotels but they are clean, have good sized rooms and are at the right price point.
 There are loads of Premier Inns across London but the ones that we think have the best location are:

 - Premier Inn County Hall

 - Hub By Premier Inn at Covent Garden – the rooms here are smaller than a regular premier inn however Covent Garden is a great location and is a lovely area to stay.